How x-rays are used to diagnose the need for root canal treatment.

 Differential diagnosis – Other reasons for apical radiolucencies.

 Unfortunately, not all radiolucencies are simple to interpret.

 On the x-ray above, a large cavity in the tooth is obvious.
-So with that case, between the two (the deep cavity and the radiolucency at the tip of the tooth’s root, which equates with cause and effect), the dentist can feel essentially 100% confident that a diagnosis for root canal treatment is accurate.
+So, between the two (the deep cavity and the radiolucency at the tip of the tooth’s root, which equates with cause and effect), the dentist can feel essentially 100% confident that a diagnosis for root canal treatment is accurate.

-But other “dark spots” seen on films are much more difficult to interpret.
+But other “dark spots” seen in films are much more difficult to interpret.

 A periapical radiolucency associated with failed root endodontic therapy.

 For example, it may be that the tooth’s original pre-treatment lesion simply hasn’t fully healed yet.
 Or possibly what is seen is scar tissue (healthy remnants of the original lesion that are still present).